The Pulse Milwaukee Line is live and in service as of August 11!

 What is the process and schedule for the Pulse Milwaukee Line Project?

 The Pulse Milwaukee Line study process began with a planning study to develop initial design concepts, determine station locations, and collect data.

 The Pulse Milwaukee Line project followed the federally mandated environmental review known as the NEPA (National Environmental Policy Act) process.
 NEPA requires the identification and evaluation of potential impacts that a federally funded project has on the natural and built environment.
 The environmental review process is conducted in conjunction with the preliminary service planning and also with station area location, design, and evaluation work.
 The environmental documentation was submitted to and approved by the Federal Transit Administration.

 Construction and Operation

 Construction of the Milwaukee Line begins in November 2017.
-Pulse Mlwaukee Line service will begin in 2019.
+Pulse Mlwaukee Line service begins August 11, 2019.

 Stakeholder and public outreach is a part of each phase throughout the study process.

 What types of community and public outreach initiatives will be undertaken?

 Stakeholder involvement is critical to the success of the project and understanding its potential impacts.
 There are several public involvement opportunities available to you and you are encouraged to participate and express your opinion.

 A Stakeholder Involvement Plan has been developed and serves as a blueprint to define the outreach tools and methods, identify the roles and responsibilities of study participants, and establish the timing of public outreach activities planned throughout the study.